rayms/rayms.github.io/_posts/2015-02-28-election-observers.md

 ## **Getting the data**
-To start, I went to the OSCE website and used their internal search engine to find the reports I needed.
+To start, I went to the OSCE website and used their internal search engine to find the election observation reports of the Office for Democratic Institutions and Human Rights (ODIHR), which is the arm of the OSCE that observes elections.
 The first page of results gave me only 50 reports and I scraped all of those links (and the following two pages by repeating the code - not very efficient, I know).

 ````r
 library(rvest)